Dual unitaries as maximizers of the distance to local product gates: Abstract

 \section{Abstract}

-The problem of finding the resource free, closest local unitary, to any bipartite unitary gate is addressed.
-Previously discussed as a measure of nonlocality, and denoted $K_D(U)$, it has implications for circuit complexity and related quantities.
+The problem of finding the resource free, closest local unitary, to any bipartite unitary gate $U$ is addressed.
+Previously discussed as a measure of nonlocality, the distance $K_D(U)$ to the nearest product unitary has implications for circuit complexity and related quantities.
 Dual unitaries, currently of great interest in models of complex quantum many-body systems, are shown to have a preferred role as these are maximally and equally away from the set of local unitaries.
 This is proved here for the case of qubits and we present strong numerical and analytical evidence that it is true in general.
 An analytical evaluation of $K_D(U)$ is presented for general two-qubit gates.
 For arbitrary local dimensions, that $K_D(U)$ is largest for dual unitaries, is substantiated by its analytical evaluations for an important family of dual-unitary and for certain non-dual gates.
 A closely allied result concerns, for any bipartite unitary, the existence of a pair of maximally entangled states that it connects.
 We give efficient numerical algorithms to find such states and to find $K_D(U)$ in general.

 Dual-unitary quantum circuits are of intense current interest to many research communities \cite{Akila_2016,Sarang_2019,Bertini_2018,Bertini_2019,Gutkin_2020,Claeys_2020,Lorenzo_2020,Claeys_2021,ASA_2021,Alessio_2021,Tianci_2022} as they provide non-trivial models of both integrable and chaotic many-body quantum systems and allow for universal computation.
 For example, these have been used for the evaluation of dynamical correlation functions \cite{Bertini_2019,Gutkin_2020}, spectral statistics \cite{Bertini_2018}, construction of a quantum ergodic hierarchy \cite{ASA_2021}, entanglement generation \cite{Lorenzo_2020}, exact emergence of random matrix universality \cite{Choi_2022}, and measurement induced phase-transitions \cite{Claeys_2022}.
 It has been shown to be classically simulatable for short times or circuit depths for certain initial states and for local expectation values \cite{Ryotaro_2022}.
 However, for late times the problem has been shown to be BQP-complete and the dual-unitary circuits are capable of universal quantum computation, while classical simulation of the problem of sampling has been shown to be hard \cite{Ryotaro_2022}.